hertzmann/hertzmann.github.io/_posts/2021-03-11-cryptoart.md

 Here's a brief, nontechnical introduction: when you "buy" a piece of CryptoArt, a digital record is created that says that you "own" the artwork.
 This record, called an NFT, is stored in a shared global database.
 Ownership confers no particular rights, other than being able to say that you own the work.
 You don't own the copyright, you don't have a physical print, and anyone can look at the images on the web.
 There is merely a record in a public database saying that you own the work—really, it says you own the work at a specific URL.
 This database is decentralized, using cryptography and blockchain, so that no single company or individual controls the database of ownership.
 As long as that specific blockchain survives in the world, anyone can read or access it, and no one can erase what is already written there.
 Most of the interaction happens via online marketplaces, though theoretically anyone proficient in programming can read or write to the database.

 Your digital "wallet" determines your digital identity.
 If you buy from an artist, you somehow have to establish digital identity outside of this system; and, in fact, [artists' work are being sold as CryptoArt without the artists' knowledge or permission](https://twitter.com/artnome/status/1369244126877728771?s=20).
 (In more technical terms, a "wallet" comprises solely a private key and a public key for cryptographic signing—your "wallet" is basically just two very large numbers that are unique to you.)

-It is also worth knowing that certain types of blockchain enormously accelerate catastrophic climate change [[1](https://memoakten.medium.com/the-unreasonable-ecological-cost-of-cryptoart-2221d3eb2053), [2](https://joanielemercier.com/the-problem-of-cryptoart/)], and so you should avoid these kinds of blockchain entirely.

 _(Thanks to John Collomosse for patiently answering a lot of my technical questions about CryptoArt.)_